 What are the symptoms of maculopathy?

-The myopic maculopathy has symptoms that, at first, can be confused with the myopia magna itself, which the patient usually suffers from much earlier: blurred vision, especially at a distance and in poor light, which then affects the central area of the field of vision.
+The myopic maculopathy You have symptoms that, at first, can be confused with the myopia magna itself, which the patient usually suffers from much earlier: blurred vision, especially at a distance and in poor light, which then affects the central area of the field of vision.

 In other cases, blurred vision and black areas in the field of vision may experience transient improvements, which should not lead the patient to relax the dietary and lifestyle guidelines given by their ophthalmologist.